neithernut/dr.w.falls/README.md

 initiated by the game master or admin either via the game master console or by sending SIGUSR1 to the process.

+### Players

+Players connect to the game via TCP, from an ANSI-capable terminal.
+As the game relies on timely input, users will need to disable line buffering.
+In addition, users are encouraged to turn off local echoing.

+For example, using `nc`, players may connect using the following commands (note that players may want to reset the TTY settings afterwards):

+    stty -icanon -iecho
+    nc <host> <port>

+Using `socat`, players can let `socat` itself handle the TTY settings:

+    socat TCP:<host>:<port> STDIO,icanon=0,echo=0